top of page

 Chunking

 Feeling overwhelmed?
 Break it down.
 It’s called chunking.
 This is where you take a big task and split it into smaller, bite-sized pieces.
 Instead of stressing over planning a whole family vacation, break it down into smaller pieces.
-Start with researching destinations one day, then work on booking flights another, and so on.
+Start with researching destinations one day, then work on booking flights another day, and so on.
 Every small win adds up, giving you the momentum to keep going.
 Progress is progress, no matter how small.
 With chunking, even the toughest tasks feel manageable.

 Boosting Motivation

 Getting stuff done doesn’t have to feel like a chore.
 Add a little fun, and suddenly, it’s not so bad.
 Cleaning the bathroom?
 Throw on your favorite podcast or playlist.
 Taking your sick kid to the doctor?
 Pack some snacks and make it a mini adventure.
-When you pair something, you enjoy with the things you dread, they stop feeling like obligations and turn into moments that are a little easier, and maybe even enjoyable.
+When you pair something you enjoy with the things you dread, they stop feeling like obligations and turn into moments that are a little easier, and maybe even enjoyable.

 Emotional Intelligence

 Life gets overwhelming, and managing big emotions takes practice.
 The trick?
 Self-soothing.
 In the same way you teach your kids to handle their feelings, it’s important to show yourself that same patience.
 When frustration rises, try taking a deep breath or stepping away for a moment.
 If bedtime feels like a constant struggle, pause, take a second, and focus on staying calm.
-Speak slowly, think about solutions, and avoid snapping in the heat of the moment.
-Even simple things like counting to ten or picturing a calm place can make a difference.
-It’s not about getting it perfect, it’s about making progress and being kind to yourself along the way.

 Attention Management